guillaumesalagnac/memory-mountain/README.md

 The script  `harness.py` invokes the `benchmark`  program with various SIZE and STRIDE parameters.

-Change the values in the `for` loops to match your platform.
+To reduce measurement noise, we run the program multiple times, and only keep the median value.

-You shoul  redirect the output of  `harness.py` in a file  so that you can plot them later:
+You should  redirect the output of  `harness.py` in a file  so that you can plot them later:

     $./harness.py > results.txt

 ## Interpreting the output

-For each execution of `benchmark` the script prints a line with the SIZE and STRIDE parameters, followed by the reported throughput (in MBytes/s)
+For each series of runs the script prints a line with the SIZE and STRIDE parameters, followed by the median throughput (in MBytes/s)

 example: